-Tonight we bring the warm flavours of Zanzibar to your dinner table!
-This fragrant curry is spiced with Zanzibar curry powder, sourced by our wonderful friends at Seasoned Pioneers.
-The curry powder blend of paprika, coriander, cinnamon and chilli, will transport you across the seas to warm African nights.
-Read more about this delicious curry blend in our Spice of the Month!
+Tonight, we bring the warm flavours of Zanzibar to your dinner table!
+This fragrant curry is flavoured with a special blend sourced by our wonderful friends at Seasoned Pioneers.
+It's a mixture of paprika, coriander, cinnamon and chilli designed to evoke balmy African nights.

-Halve, peel and then thinly slice the shallot into half moons.
+Halve, peel and thinly slice the shallot into half moons.
 Peel and grate the garlic (or use a garlic press).
-Remove the top and bottom from the courgette, quarter lengthways and then chop into 1cm chunks.
-Pick the basil leaves from their stalks.
-Finely chop the stalks and then slice the leaves.
-Keep them separate
+Remove the top and bottom from the courgette, quarter lengthways and chop into small pieces.
+Roughly chop the parsley (stalks and all).

-Cut the chicken breast into 2cm pieces.
-Heat a splash of oil in a saucepan over medium-high heat.
-Add the chicken.
-Cook for 5-6 mins until brown all over.
+Heat a splash of oil in a large saucepan over medium-high heat.
+Add the chicken and cook until brown all over, 5-6 mins.
 Turn occasionally.
-TIP: Do this in batches if necessary.
-You don't want to stew the chicken!
-Add the shallot.
-Cook for 5 mins until soft.
+TIP: Do this in batches if necessary - you don't want to stew the chicken!
+Add the shallot and cook until soft, 5 mins.

-Add the garlic, basil stalks and Zanzibar curry powder to the chicken.
+Add the garlic, half the parsley and the Zanzibar curry powder to the chicken.
 Cook for 1 minute more.
-Add the coconut milk and the remaining chicken stock pot.
-Bring to the boil, stir and then lower the heat so the curry simmers gently.
+Add the coconut milk and remaining stock pot.
 Add the courgette.
-Cook for 15-17 mins, until the sauce has thickened.
-TIP: The chicken is cooked when it is no longer pink in the middle.
-If the curry starts to look dry, just add a splash of water!
+Bring to the boil, stir and lower the heat so the curry simmers gently.
+Cook until the sauce has thickened, 15-17 mins.
+Important: The chicken is cooked when it is no longer pink in the middle.
+Tip: If the curry starts to look dry, just add a splash of water!

 While the curry is cooking, zest the lime and cut it in half.
 When the rice is ready, remove the star anise and fluff it up with a fork.
 Stir in the lime zest and a small squeeze of lime juice (save some for the curry!).

-When the Zanzibar curry is cooked, taste and add salt and black pepper if required.
-Stir in the basil leaves and a squeeze of lime juice.
-Spoon the rice into bowls, top with curry and enjoy!
+When the curry is done, taste and add salt and pepper if required.
+Stir in the remaining parsley and a squeeze of lime juice.
+Spoon the rice into bowls and top with the Zanzibar chicken curry.
+Enjoy!